 - Communication: Transparent information about benefits and changes

-- Training: Comprehensive employee qualification before go-live
+- Training: Comprehensive employee training prior to go-live

 Common implementation errors:

-- Insufficient data quality during migration
+- Inadequate data quality during migration

 - Lack of employee training

-- Missing backup processes during the migration
+- Lack of backup procedures during the transition

 Are automated payment reminders legally compliant?

-Which integrations are important for automotive businesses?
+What integrations are important for automotive businesses?

 Can existing invoice templates be reused?